Step-by-Step ETC Guide for NIRSpec BOTS Observations of WASP-79b

 See also: JWST ETC Residual Flat Field Errors

-Our goal in this example is to achieve a relative precision of ~120 parts per million (ppm) on the transit depth per "spectral bin" or "channel" around the CO+CO2 molecuar bands at ~4.5 µm, after subtracting the primary transit from the out-of-transit data.
-A "spectral bin" or "channel" is a set of pixels across the spectrum that we will combine ("bin") to maximize the temporal precision per spectroscopic channel, without losing the spectral features in which we are interested in measuring.
-Since the molecular bands are relatively broad and high resolution capabilities are not required to detect these transitions, we bin by factor of 60 (degrading the spectral resolution from ~2700 to ~45).
+The goal in this example is to achieve a relative precision of ~120 parts per million (ppm) on the transit depth per "spectral bin" or "channel" around the CO+CO2 molecular bands at ~4.5 µm, after subtracting the primary transit from the out-of-transit data.
+A "spectral bin" or "channel" is a set of pixels across the spectrum that you will combine ("bin") to maximize the temporal precision per spectroscopic channel, without losing the spectral features in which you are interested in measuring.
+Since the molecular bands are relatively broad and high resolution capabilities are not required to detect these transitions, you'll bin by factor of 60 (degrading the spectral resolution from ~2700 to ~45).

-If we assume a box-shaped transit, the transit depth precision (Precisiondepth) can be approximated by:
+If you assume a box-shaped transit, the transit depth precision (Precisiondepth) can be approximated by:

 Note also that the ETC does not fully account for systematic errors that affect the real spectrophotometric precision.